wenbinyugroup/ivabs/docs/source/prevabs/tutorial.rst

 - A main cross section file (*box.xml*), storing definitions of components and other configurations of modeling and analysis.

-All files can have arbitrary file names and be placed at any working directory, except the material database, which must be named as *MaterialDB.xml* and placed at the same location as where the PreVABS executable is.
+For this tutorial, all files can have arbitrary file names and be placed at any working directory, except the material database, which must be named as *MaterialDB.xml* and placed at the same location as where the PreVABS executable is.

+Another option is to use a local file in the working directory with an arbitrary name storing the material properties.
+The requirement of using this local file is to explicitly provide the material file name in the main input file.
+Please check Section: :ref:`section-overall`.

 Prepare geometric elements
 ^^^^^^^^^^^^^^^^^^^^^^^^^^